Sums of squares and orthogonal integral vectors: Twin-complete numbers

 Now we discuss Conjecture~\ref{Gauss-conj}.
 Let

-denote the list of those squarefree numbers that can be written as a sum of at most two positive squares, but not as a sum of three positive squares.
+denote the list of those square-free numbers that can be written as a sum of two squares, but not as a sum of three positive squares.
 It has been known since \cite{GCC59} that this list is finite, and if the conjecture fails, there is at most one number in $S$ not listed above (\cite{Wei73}, \cite{Gro85}).

-In \cite{Mor60} it is shown that for an integer $n\in S$, the only nonnegative solutions of
+In \cite{Mor60}, it is shown that for an integer $n\in S$, the only nonnegative solutions of

 when $n \equiv 2~(4)$ are given by $xyz = 0$, and when $n \equiv 1~(4)$ are given by either $xyz = 0$ or $x = d$, $y = d$, $z = (n-d^2)/2d$, where $d$ is any divisor of $n$ with $d^2 < n$.
 Either way, for such numbers $n$ the above equation has no solution with three distinct positive integers $x,\,y,\,z$.